 - A woman may get drained by socializing easily, but wish she could last longer when she went out with her friends.

-- A person dislikes and avoids small talk to the point where it gets in the way of them connecting with new people.
+- Someone dislikes and avoids small talk to the point where it gets in the way of them connecting with new people.

 - A guy may not beat himself up for having esoteric interests, but admits it would be simpler to meet people if he had some more mainstream hobbies as well.

-- A man might be content with not liking drinking and sports, but that doesn't unfairly stop some other men from writing him off without getting to know him better.
+- A man might be content with not liking drinking and sports, but that doesn't stop some guys from unfairly writing him off, without getting to know him better.

 You may accept you're a certain way, but the social world is what it is, and people with certain preferences and personality types are going to have an easier time in it than others.
-As I've written about elsewhere, when faced with these impediments some people decide to be pragmatic and try to adapt to the world in little ways, while others aim to be true to themselves and try to carve out their own niche, and don't worry about pleasing everybody.
+As I've written about elsewhere, when faced with these impediments one option is to be pragmatic and try to adapt to the world in little ways.
+Another is to aim to be true to yourself and try to carve out your own niche, and not worry about pleasing everybody.
 Everyone can find a balance that suits them.

 You can get crap for going against the grain